wso2/docs-is/en/identity-server/next/docs/deploy/deployment-guide.md

             !!! note
                 Once all the configurations are complete, build a docker image including the configurations.
 You can consume this docker image to create a `Task Definition` and run a new `Service` or a `Task` on the `AWS ECS cluster` you created.

-        ??? tip "Click to see the instructions for AWS EC2 membership scheme"
+        ??? tip "Click to see the instructions for the AWS EC2 membership scheme"

             When WSO2 products are deployed in clustered mode on Amazon EC2 instances, it is recommended to use the AWS clustering mode.
-Open the `deployment.toml` file (stored in the `<IS_HOME>/repository/conf/` directory) and do the following changes.
+Open the `deployment.toml` file (stored in the `<IS_HOME>/repository/conf/` directory) and make the following changes.

             1. Apply the following configuration parameters and update the values for the server to enable AWS clustering.
                     ```toml